NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/Workshop/Siggraph2022_Scatter_Workshop.md

 <br>

 >#### <b>Step 2.5: Does it work?
 Set the Source</b>
-In the `Viewport` select a prim in the `Stage Hierarchy` and then set the Source of the prim in the Scatter Window by click the "S" in Source of `Scatter Window` .
+In the `Viewport` select a prim in the `Stage Hierarchy` and then set the Source of the prim in the Scatter Window by clicking the "S" in Source of `Scatter Window` .

 A `prim` is short for primitive.
 The prim is the fundamental unit in Omniverse.
 Anything imported or created in a `USD`, Universal Scene Description, scene.
 This includes camera, sounds, lights, meshes, etc.